 Credit risk is the risk of financial loss from a counterparty failing to meet its contractual commitments.
-The Scheme is predominately exposed to credit risk through its deposits at banks and trade and other receivables.
+The Scheme is predominately exposed to credit risk through its interest bearing securities, deposits at banks and trade and other receivables.

-The Scheme's policy over credit risk is to minimise its exposure to counterparties, holding cash and cash equivalents at financial institutions with a credit rating of 'A' or higher and settling trades (within two business days) and other receivables (normally within a month).
+The Scheme's policy over credit risk is to minimise its exposure to counterparties, holding cash and cash equivalents at financial institutions with a credit rating of 'A' or higher and settling trades within two business days, and other receivables on a monthly basis.